aws-samples/foundational-llm-chat/chainlit_image/foundational-llm-chat_app/chainlit.md

 # Foundational LLM Chat: A Chainlit App for Interacting with Amazon Bedrock LLMs

 Foundational LLM Chat is a Chainlit application built using AWS CDK and Converse API that allows you to interact with Amazon Bedrock language model.
-It provides a user-friendly interface to chat with Amazon Bedrock LLMs, upload **images or docuements**, and receive multimodal responses.
+It provides a user-friendly interface to chat with Amazon Bedrock LLMs, upload **images or documents**, and receive multimodal responses.
 The application is deployed on AWS using various services like Amazon Bedrock, Amazon Elastic Container Service, Amazon Cognito, Amazon CloudFront, and more.

 <img src="/assets/app.gif"/>